How to construct a winning stock portfolio for 2022

 Selection process

 I am a bottom-up value investor.
-This meant that the portfolio comprises of stocks that were selected based on my value investing approach.
+This meant that the stock picking portfolio comprises of stocks that were selected based on my value investing approach.

 I do not plan my portfolio profile and go and look for stocks.
 Rather the portfolio profile is the results of the individual stocks that I have picked.
 As such my portfolio construction process can be summarized as follows: